jerobbo/jerobbo/README.md

-Cloud Security guy working for Computacenter and assigned to a top UK retailer as Lead Cloud Security Architect.
+Cloud Security guy working for Computacenter.

 🔭 I’m currently working on Azure with a special interest in Security.